Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Discussion and conclusions

+The VBS phase breaks lattice symmetries but not the above O(4) symmetry.
+On the other hand, AFM or SC/CDW phases break the O(4) symmetry down to SU(2) but leave lattice symmetries in tact.
+Starting at high temperatures, the symmetry reduction to SU(2) occurs in two steps.
+At a critical temperature, spontaneous ordering of the parity operator takes place at an Ising transition.
+Even parity corresponds to the SC/CDW phase, odd parity to the AFM phase.
+Then, at $T=0$, the SU(2) spin (pseudospin) symmetry is spontaneously broken, leaving the SU(2) pseudospin (spin) symmetry unbroken.

-Generically the O(4) symmetry will be broken down to SU(2) by, for example, adding a next-nearest-neighbor hopping.
-In this case, we expect that the phase diagram will be dominated by an SC phase.
-This conjecture is based on the fact that the Cooper instability is insensitive to the shape of the Fermi surface.
-The stability of the VBS phase as a function of an O(4) symmetry breaking interaction such as a chemical potential or a next-nearest-neighbor hopping is certainly an interesting topic for future investigations.
+Generically, the O(4) symmetry will be broken down to SU(2) by, for example, adding a next-nearest-neighbor hopping.
+In this case, we expect the phase diagram to be dominated by superconductivity, as the Cooper instability is insensitive to the shape of the Fermi surface.
+The stability of the VBS phase as a function of an O(4) symmetry-breaking interaction such as a chemical potential or a next-nearest-neighbor hopping deserves a detailed investigation.

-The nature of the transition remains elusive.
-We cannot understand it in terms of a deconfined quantum critical point (DQCP) \cite{Senthil04_1,Senthil04_2}.
-To see this, we can adopt the Dirac fermion understanding of DQCP put forward in Refs.~\cite{Tanaka05,Senthil06,Liu18} in terms of five anti-commuting AFM and VBS mass terms of an 8-component Dirac metal.
-The algebra of the mass terms guarantees that the vortex core of the VBS order carries a spin-1/2 excitation.
-In this framework, the VBS order has momentum $(0,\pi)$ and $(\pi,0)$.
+The nature of the VBS-AFM transition remains elusive.
+Because it occurs between states with different broken symmetries, Ginzburg-Landau order parameter theory generically predicts either a first-order transition or a region of coexistence.
+Within the $\omega_0$ resolution of our results, this was not observed.
+Instead, the transition appears continuous.
+The theory of deconfined quantum critical points (DQCPs) \cite{Senthil04_1,Senthil04_2} does not apply.
+To see this, we can adopt the DQCP picture of an 8-component Dirac metal with five anti-commuting AFM and VBS mass terms \cite{Tanaka05,Senthil06,Liu18}.
+The algebra of the mass terms guarantees that the core of a vortex in the VBS order parameter carries a spin-1/2 excitation.
+However, this requires an ordering wavevector $(0,\pi)$ or $(\pi,0)$.
 In contrast, the $(\pi,\pi)$ VBS observed here does not correspond to a Dirac mass term.
-This point of view is substantiated by noticing that a $C_4$ vortex of the $(\pi,\pi)$ VBS can be trivial, as shown in Fig.~\ref{C4_vortex.fig}.
+This point of view is substantiated by noticing that a $C_4$ vortex of the $(\pi,\pi)$ VBS can be trivial, as explained in Fig.~\ref{C4_vortex.fig}.
+Finally, a deconfined VBS-CDW phase transition as a function of phonon frequency exists in the spinless 1D SSH model \cite{Weber19}, whereas long-range AFM order is ruled out in 1D models by the Mermin-Wagner theorem.

-During the preparation of this manuscript, we became aware of the work of Ref.~\cite{Cai21}.
-Our results are in agreement with their findings.
+In summary, we have established the existence of a $(\pi,\pi)$-ordered VBS phase and an AFM phase in the 2D SSH model with quantum phonons by means of QMC simulations.
+Notably, the AFM phase exists even at finite phonon frequencies.
+We observed an apparently direct transition between these phases with no signatures of an intermediate metallic region.
+Finally, we provided an interpretation of the numerical results for the single-particle spectral function in terms of gap formation in a narrow polaronic band.